jim4067/jimii/content/guessing-game-solana.md

 In this tutorial, we will learn about Verifiable Random Functions by building a guessing game on the Solana blockchain using Orao Network's Random Verifiable Function service.

 We will implement the Solana program on-chain, which generates a random number between 0 and 10.
 We will then build a simple CLI interface to interact with the program.
 The CLI will prompt the user for a number.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
-If the guess is correct, the game will print a congratulatory message and exit.
+The game will print a congratulatory message and exit if the guess is correct.

 <!-- more -->

-**Note:** This tutorial is only meant to show you how you can generate and use a VRF inside your on-chain program.
+**Note:** This tutorial only shows you how to generate and use a VRF inside your on-chain program.

 Use this GitHub to check against your code - [Calyptus-Learn/orao-vrf](https://github.com/Calyptus-Learn/orao-vrf).